Katelynn MarfousiKM

 11 legendary examples in corporate & business storytelling

 That sounds awful.
 Even worse than that, however, is a bunch of boring corporate types that want to talk about synergy and cross-promotional integration and circling back.
-Yikes.
-When did marketing lingo get so boring, and does it have to be this way?

 This is where the concept of brand storytelling comes in.
 Brand storytelling uses human language, written by humans, to connect to the humanity of other humans.
 Oh no, I'm going corporate.
 Let's try again: Brand storytelling uses stories and real-people language to connect to audiences, potential customers, and future fans.